 Creating a self-service material is also a one-time cost, whereas offering support from a representative is a recurring cost.
 You can argue that updating self-service materials also takes time and resources, and you’d be right.
 However, the associated costs are really marginal and insignificant when compared to real-time customer service from an agent.

 What is your experience with enterprise customer serviceWhat do you think about enterprise customer service?
 Are the solutions we see today enough or do you think the bigger companies will have to come up with better alternatives sooner rather than later?
 Maybe the chatbot technology is the answer here?
 Bigger businesses could scale their real-time customer service by offering a chat bot that would be able to take on the basic customer problems and transfer the conversation over to a real representative when necessary.
 Feel free to share your experiences and thoughts in the comments section!

 Do you like our posts?
 You might also like our product.

-Give LiveChat a go during a free, 30-day trial.
+Give LiveChat a go during a free, 14-day trial.